Centre for Maritime Archaeology

 Explore our current research themes and focal points.

-The centre works to document and protect maritime cultural heritage and to build capacity for maritime archaeological work around the world.
+The centre works to document and protect maritime cultural heritage.
+We want to build capacity for maritime archaeological work around the world.

-Our work adds a human dimension to narratives of climate change and sea-level rise through deep-time to the present, including:
+Our work adds a human dimension to narratives of climate change and sea-level rise from deep-time to the present.
+Areas of interest include the following.

 • modelling coastal change on long and short timescales